LuisPastranaLemus/LuisPastranaLemus/README.md

 ## 💬 Ask me about
 - **Network infrastructure and IP transport** (my old love)
 - How to go from **telecom to data**
-- Automating stuff to save time and brainpowe
+- Automating stuff to save time and brainpower

 ---